ACRA/acra/README.md

 ACRA has been named in [this report](http://www.cs.utexas.edu/~shmat/shmat_ccs12.pdf) as a potential cause of SSL vulnerability for all android apps using it.

-The truth is that, in order to let devs use alternative backends over an SSL connection with self-signed certificates, I chose to disable certificate validation.
-But this is done only on the scope of ACRA reports senders.
-Using ACRA does not imply that your app becomes unsafe for all its SSL communications.
+The truth is that, in order to let devs use alternative backends over an SSL connection with self-signed certificates, I chose to disable certificate validation in earlier versions of the lib.
+But this was done only on the scope of ACRA reports senders.
+Using ACRA did not imply that your app became unsafe for all its SSL communications.

 Prior to ACRA v4.4.0, reports content were indeed vulnerable to a man in the middle attack.
 There "can" be some private data in there, but there are really few by default.